-Last Updated on20 November 2022, 4:02 PM IST: World Children’s Day 2022 is observed to promote international togetherness, awareness among children worldwide, and improving children’s welfare.
+Last Updated on 20 November 2023 IST: World Children’s Day 2023 is observed to promote international togetherness, awareness among children worldwide, and improving children’s welfare.
 The children who are deprived of their fundamental right to know the real purpose of human life must be provided with the opportunity to access Eternal Knowledge.
 Here in this article, the readers would know the real solution to ensure a joyful life for children.

 - The UN observes World Children’s Day as Universal Children’s Day on November 20 every year.

 - World Children’s Day was first founded in 1954 as Universal Children’s Day.